evidentiallab/.github/profile/README.md

- ## 创建 repo 命名规则
+ ## Naming rule for repositories
- 命名为 姓名_项目，比如 Lunde_Chen_project_abc.
+- Name_Project，比如 Lunde_Chen_project_abc.

-## 关于 Readme.md
+## Repo Readme.md
-- 每个项目请在 Readme.md 里面写上主要使用的库的版本，尤其是使用 Python 2、tensorflow 1 等情况。
+- For each project, please write the version of the main library used in **Readme.md**, especially when using Python 2, tensorflow 1, etc.
-- 如果可行，提供 requirements.txt 更好。
+- Provide a requirements.txt if possible.

-## 组会

-谈晓东 顾思远 吴立成 甘雨程 董乐乐

-## 其他
+## Meeting
+- Tan Xiaodong
+- Gu Siyuan
+- Wu Licheng
+- Gan Yucheng
+- Dong Lele
+- Gao Zhongmin
-- 鼓励同学们刷 leetcode
+- Zhang Yuxuan